 ARTICLE 5.
 Titled Officers: Powers & Duties

-5.2 In the event of a vacancy in any Local office, the Coordinating Committee may appoint a replacement for the remainder of the term, pending majority approval and confirmation by the Local at the next Regular Meeting.
+5.2 In the event of a vacancy in any Local office, the Steering Committee may appoint a replacement for the remainder of the term, pending majority approval and confirmation by the Local at the next Regular Meeting.
 Should the Local reject an appointment, per Article 7.21 of these bylaws, a special election will be called to elect a replacement to a vacant office for the remainder of its term.

-5.31 There will be two (2) Co-Chairs of the Local.
+5.3.1 There will be two (2) Co-Chairs of the Local.
 No more than one (1) of the two (2) Co-Chairs shall identify as cisgender men.

 5.5 Treasurer.
 The Treasurer will be responsible for the funds and financial records of the Local.
 All funds collected by the Local will be turned over to the Treasurer, who shall deposit them in a financial account under the name of the Local.
 In cooperation with other officers, the Treasurer will be responsible for ensuring that membership dues are paid up-to-date.
-The Treasurer will prepare the annual Local budget, and deliver the Local financial report to the Local Convention, as well as periodic progress reports as requested by the Coordinating Committee of the Local.
+The Treasurer will prepare the annual Local budget, and deliver the Local financial report to the Local Convention, as well as periodic progress reports as requested by the Steering Committee of the Local.

 ARTICLE 6.
-Coordinating Committee
+Steering Committee

 ARTICLE 7.
 Nominations, Elections, & Recalls